arcos33/whatsdesigns/docs/setup-guide.md

    - Port 80/443 already in use: Check for other web servers
    - SSL certificate errors: Verify certificate paths and permissions
    - 502 Bad Gateway: Check if Next.js server is running
-   - Connection refused: Verify firewall settings and port forwarding
+   - Connection refused: Verify firewall settings

 ### Security Considerations